INRAE takes part in the UN Food Systems Summit 2021

-Zero hunger, sustainable consumption and production, clean water – ten years remain to achieve the 17 Sustainable Development Goals (SDGs) of the UN 2030 agenda.
+Zero hunger, sustainable consumption and production, clean water – seven years remain to achieve the 17 Sustainable Development Goals (SDGs) of the UN 2030 agenda.
 The sustainability of food systems is considered a major lever for achieving several of these goals.
-For this reason UN Secretary General António Guterres has called for the first UN Summit on food systems to be held in 2021.
-Through its integrated approach to agriculture, food and the environment, INRAE contributes to several of the Action Tracks of this Summit.

-The 2021 UN Food Systems Summit (Food Systems Summit: FSS) aims to raise global awareness and work together to change the way we think about, produce and consume food.
-It will bring together key players from the worlds of science, business and politics, with scientists, farmers, consumers, environmental activists and all key stakeholders.
+The UN Food Systems Summit (Food Systems Summit: FSS) aims to raise global awareness and work together to change the way we think about, produce and consume food.
+It brings together key players from the worlds of science, business and politics, with scientists, farmers, consumers, environmental activists and all key stakeholders.
 The FSS is a people's summit and a summit of innovative and bold solutions to combat the burden of malnutrition (hunger, micronutrient deficiencies, excess weight and obesity) and to protect the environment and the climate.
+The first UN Summit on food systems was held in 2021 and saw the launch of a number of coalitions aiming to gather organisations around an integrated, systemic approach at scale to food systems issues.
+INRAE participates to two coalitions, on agroecology and school meals.
+Our scientists are involved with its' research and innovation group and our research contribute to several of the Action Tracks defined at the Summit.

 Science as a basis for reflection